northantsvintage/final-project/README.md

 - Run `npm install`
 - Run `npm start`
 - The application will open in your browser
+- `npm run build` builds the app for production mode, bundles the app into static files for production

+### Offline Use
+ - App uses default create-react-app Service Worker.
+It works only in production mode

 ### Project was built on